 Spring Break is most often associated with the annual debauchery college students partake in during their week-long break from spring semester studies.
 However, during this same time frame, thousands of school-age kids are also on vacation.
 Families of those kids are always looking for a place to go where they don’t have to have direct interaction with the college crowd.
 Luckily, Texas has several such family-oriented Spring Break outposts.

 Visitors crossing the causeway to Galveston Island can't miss the pyramids rising on the western side of the island.
 Those pyramids are part of the magnificent Moody Gardens.
-With attractions that include several aquariums, an IMAX theater, and even a rainforest, Moody Gardens is a must-see for Galveston visitors.
+With attractions that include several aquariums, an IMAX theater, and even a rainforest, Moody Gardens is a must-see for young Galveston visitors.

 Located just outside San Antonio, Cascade Caverns offer visitors a look beneath the surface of the Texas Hill Country.
-The cavern, discovered in 1932, stays 68 degrees year around, making it a perfect place to beat the summer heat, plus it features a 100-foot underground waterfall.
+The cavern, discovered in 1932, stays 68 degrees Fahrenheit year around, making it a perfect place to beat the heat, plus it features a 100-foot underground waterfall.

 Located just north of Austin, Inner Space Cavern reveals relics from the Ice Age.
 Bones of Saber-Toothed Tigers, Mammoths and other Ice Age animals have been found in the cavern.
 The park also has a playground and a mining area to keep the wee ones occupied.